encukou/cpython/Doc/reference/compound_stmts.rst

 A value pattern represents a named value in Python.
 Syntax:

-.. grammar-snippet:: value_pattern attr
+.. grammar-snippet:: attr
    :group: python-grammar
    :generated-by: Tools/peg_generator/docs_generator.py
-   :diagrams: value_pattern
+   :diagrams: attr

-   value_pattern: `attr`
    attr: (`attr` | NAME) '.'
 NAME

 The dotted name in the pattern is looked up using standard Python